 Time-based averaging increases the amount of spectral information captured by calculating the average outputs of individual pixels over multiple spectral scans.
 This process takes more time than viewing the results of one scan but produces a higher signal to noise ratio (SNR) and stabilizes fluctuating data.
 The SNR will increase by the square root of the number of time-based averages.
 For example, if 100 averages are used, the SNR will increase by a factor of 10, but the measurement will take 100 times as long to acquire than a single scan.

-Spatially based averaging (or boxcar smoothing in Ocean Insight software) will visually smooth the results of a single scan by averaging the values of adjacent pixels together.
+Spatially based averaging (or boxcar smoothing in Ocean Optics software) will visually smooth the results of a single scan by averaging the values of adjacent pixels together.
 This process improves the SNR at the expense of optical resolution.
 Spatial averaging is useful when the spectrum is relatively flat and little variation is expected between adjacent pixels, as the resultant loss of resolution can make it difficult to distinguish sharp spectral features.
 When using spatial averaging, the SNR will increase by the square root of the number pixels averaged.

 Background is the signal level that represents the expected output when no sample is present.
 This is distinct from a dark or dark spectrum, which represents the expected output when absolutely no light is present.
 This important distinction can be seen in the following example: